Whole life vs. universal life insurance

-We’ll be the first to admit that life insurance choices can be confusing.
-There are different terms and options and opinions.
-Don’t let that stop you.
+We’ll be the first to admit that life insurance choices can be confusing—but don’t let all the different terms and options stop you.
+While there are a host of different life insurance policies, almost all fall into three basic categories:

 This article will cover the similarities and differences between whole life insurance and universal life insurance.

+While whole life and universal life both offer permanent life insurance protection—they just go about it in different ways.
 With whole life, your premiums are fixed and guaranteed never to rise1.
 As long as you continue to pay them, you can count on the life insurance benefits being paid to your beneficiaries.
-With universal life there are no fixed premiums and you have more flexibility on when you make payments.
-However, if the policy is not adequately funded, it could end.
-Additionally, the cost to keep the policy can go up significantly as you get older.
-Take that into account when you decide which is better for you.
+With universal life there are no fixed premiums and you have more flexibility when you make payments.
+However, if the policy is not adequately funded, your coverage may be reduced or end sooner than expected.

 Whole life has a guaranteed death benefit that will never decrease, as long as premiums are paid.
 Your family will always get the amount you set your policy for at minimum.
 There’s also the potential for dividends to increase the amount of coverage over time.
 Your premiums will also never change.
-For many, this reliability is the most important factor in their decision.
+For many, this reliability is the key factor in their decision.

 Universal life offers more control, but it requires oversight and doesn’t have a guaranteed death benefit.
 You can adjust your policy, and even your premiums (within limits), as your life changes.
-Without adequately funding it, your policy can potentially end since the death benefit is not guaranteed, but universal life often gives you the most long-term protection for your dollar.
+Without adequately funding it, your policy can potentially end since the death benefit is not guaranteed, but universal life often gives you the most permanent life protection for your dollar.

 The cash value of a life insurance policy is an important way to save for the future, providing a safety net during life.
 You can borrow against the cash value of your policy to pay for unexpected expenses, allowing you to be better prepared for whatever lies ahead2.
 Whole life insurance offers guaranteed cash value build up over the life of the policy.
 Universal life insurance policies have the potential to accumulate cash value, but it can fluctuate over time based on how you fund the policy and other factors.

 Whole life insurance offers permanent, stable protection and access to cash value when you need it.
 It’s designed for someone who wants to “set it and forget it,” knowing their loved ones will be protected when they pass.
+Enjoying the full range of benefits from Whole Life involves a long-term commitment to keeping the policy in force and paying premiums.

 Once you customize your policy to the benefits and premiums that fit your situation, it’s set.
 You don’t have to do anything else, and you never have to worry about the cost increasing or the benefits changing.